thanks4opensource/yass/README.md

 Purpose <a name="purpose"></a>
 --------------

-yass was written for investigating interesting [<sup>3</sup>](#footnote3) details about Soma figures and their solutions.
+**yass** was written for investigating interesting [<sup>3</sup>](#footnote3) details about Soma figures and their solutions.
 Things like:

 * Is there a solution to a given shape?
 One of the joys of Soma is that in addition to the coincidence that Piet Hein originally set out to prove (can the seven Soma pieces in fact be assembled into a 3x3x3 cube?) there exist so many other impressionistic/evocative shapes, the vast majority of which *are* solvable.
 See several thousand examples at [Thorlief's](https://www.fam-bundgaard.dk/SOMA/FIGURES/ALLFIGS.HTM) pages.

+* How many different solutions exist for a given figure?
+The program correctly finds the 240 unique solutions (11520 including rotations and reflections) for the basic 3x3x3 cube.
+The default output with rotations and reflections excluded greatly aids in understanding meaningful differences between the solutions.

 * Are there any solutions given restrictions on how one or more pieces are placed?
-For example, the program can be used as a brute-force demonstration of the elegant proof listed in [Wikipedia](https://en.wikipedia.org/wiki/Soma_cube#Solutions)  that all cube solutions must have the "t" piece spanning two corners of the cube ("#" characters in output below indicate an unsolvable figure):
+For example, the program can be used as a brute-force demonstration of the elegant proof listed in [Wikipedia](https://en.wikipedia.org/wiki/Soma_cube#Solutions)  that all cube solutions must have the "t" piece spanning two corners of the cube ("#" characters in the output indicate an unsolvable figure):

             $ ./soma figures/bad_t_face_cube.soma
             ###